Marcus Vipsanius Agrippa

 Agrippa defeated Pompey in the battles of Mylae and Naulochus in 36 BC.
 In 33 BC, he served as curule aedile.
 Agrippa commanded the victorious Octavian's fleet at the Battle of Actium in 31 BC.
 A few years after the victory at Actium, Octavian became emperor and took the title of Princeps, while Agrippa remained as his close friend and lieutenant.
 Agrippa assisted Augustus in making Rome "a city of marble".
 Agrippa renovated aqueducts to provide Roman citizens from every social class access to the highest quality public services, and was responsible for the creation of many baths, porticoes, and gardens.
 He was also awarded powers almost as great as those of Augustus.
 He had veto power over the acts of the Senate and the power to present laws for approval by the People.
 He died in 12 BC at the age of 50–51.
 Augustus honoured his memory with a magnificent funeral and spent over a month in mourning.
 His remains were placed in Augustus' own mausoleum.

 Agrippa was also known as a writer, especially on geography.
 Under his supervision, Julius Caesar's design of having a complete survey of the empire made was accomplished.
 From the materials at hand he constructed a circular chart, which was engraved on marble by Augustus and afterwards placed in the colonnade built by his sister Vipsania Polla.
-Agrippa was also husband to Julia the Elder (who had later married the second Emperor Tiberius), and was the maternal grandfather of Caligula and the maternal great-grandfather of the Emperor Nero.
+Agrippa was also husband to Julia the Elder (who had later married the second emperor Tiberius), and was the maternal grandfather of Caligula and the maternal great-grandfather of the Emperor Nero.

 Early life, family, and early career

 Early life and family

 Agrippa was born c.
 63 BC, in an uncertain location.
 His father was called Lucius Vipsanius.
-His mother's name is not known and Pliny the Elder claimed that his cognomen "Agrippa" derived from him having been born breech so it is possible that she died in childbirth.
+His mother's name is not known and Pliny the Elder said his cognomen "Agrippa" derived from his having been born breech so it is possible that she died in childbirth.
 Pliny also stated that he suffered from lameness as a child.
 He had an elder brother whose name was also Lucius Vipsanius, and a sister named Vipsania Polla.
 His family originated in the Italian countryside, and was of humbler and plebeian origins when compared to the highest families of the Roman aristocracy.
 They had not been prominent in Roman public life (but were nevertheless massively wealthy if compared to the average Roman family).
 According to some scholars, including Victor Gardthausen, R. E. A. Palmer, and David Ridgway, Agrippa's family was originally from Pisa in Etruria.

 Agrippa's family most likely gained Roman citizenship after the Social War in 87 BC and, like many other Italians, immigrated to Rome to take advantage of the social mobility opportunities that arose at the war's end.